ovrheat/raspberry_rtl_wh1080/README.md

 --
 The WH1080 sends time packets on the start of (most) every even hour: at the minute 59 of the odd hour the station stops sending weather data.
-After some minute of silence, probably used to sync purpose, the station starts to send time data for around three minutes or so.
-Then it starts again to send weather data as usual.
+After some 2-4 minute of silence, probably used to sync purpose, the station starts to send time data for around three minutes or so.
+Then it returns again to send weather data as usual.

 To recognize message type (weather or time) and adapt your data acquisition scripts, you can look at the 'msg_type' field on json output: